-The measures to contain the spread and impact of COVID-19 and other developments related to COVID-19 have affected the way in which we conduct our day-to-day business.
-We have followed U.S. guidance to protect our employees and operations during the pandemic and implemented a partially remote environment for our business.
-We cannot predict the ongoing impacts of the COVID-19 pandemic or the distribution of vaccines on our business or operations, but we will continue to actively monitor the related issues and may take further actions that alter our business operations, including as may be required by federal, state, local or foreign authorities or that we determine are in the best interests of our employees, payors, partners and stockholders.
+The measures to contain the spread and impact of COVID-19 and other developments related to COVID-19 have affected the way in which the Company conducts its day-to-day business.
+The Company has followed U.S. guidance to protect its employees and operations during the pandemic and implemented a partially remote environment for certain business activities.
+The Company cannot predict the ongoing impacts of the COVID-19 pandemic or the distribution of vaccines on its business or operations, but will continue to actively monitor the related issues and may take further action that alters its business operations, including as may be required by federal, state, local or foreign authorities or that it determines are in the best interests of its employees, payors, partners and stockholders.

 As a result of the COVID-19 pandemic, federal and state governments have passed legislation, promulgated regulations, and taken other administrative actions intended to assist healthcare providers in providing care to COVID-19 and other patients during the public health emergency.
 Sources of relief include the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), which was enacted on March 27, 2020, the Paycheck Protection Program and Health Care Enhancement Act (the "PPPHCE Act"), which was enacted on April 24, 2020, and the Consolidated Appropriations Act, 2021 (the "CAA"), which was enacted on December 27, 2020.
 In addition, the CARES Act provides for an expansion of the Medicare Accelerated and Advance Payment Program whereby inpatient acute care hospitals and other eligible providers were able to request accelerated payment of up to 100% of their Medicare payment amount for a six-month period to be repaid through withholding of future Medicare fee-for-service payments.
 Various other state and local programs also exist to provide relief, either independently or through distribution of monies received via the CARES Act.
-During 2021 and 2020, we obtained loans of \$4,993 pursuant to the CARES Act; \$2,727 under the Accelerated and Advance Payment Program; and \$2,001 from Provider Relief Funding under the CARES Act.
+During 2021 and 2020, the Company obtained loans of \$4,993 pursuant to the CARES Act; \$2,727 under the Accelerated and Advance Payment Program; and \$2,001 from Provider Relief Funding under the CARES Act.
+Additionally, the Company obtained loans of \$332 under the CARES Act as a result of acquisitions of physician practices.
+As of March 31, 2022, all loans obtained by the Company had been forgiven.

-Key Factors Affecting Our Performance
+Key Factors Affecting Performance